Students in the Department of Civil, Environmental and Geodetic Engineering (CEGE) are diverse, inquisitive and engaged in experiential learning.

 of CEGE students gain experience outside of the classroom

-CEGE students represent 17 countries around the world, including Bangladesh, Brazil, India, Jordan, Singapore, Taiwan and Turkey.
-In 2019, 30% of CEGE students were women, compared to 20% in 2009.
-While not required, 88% of students gain experience outside of the classroom through internships, co-ops, research or parttime work opportunities in addition to being involved in student chapters of prominent associations like ASCE, ACI, SEA and SEE.
+CEGE students gain this "outside of the classroom experience" through internships, co-ops, research or part-time work opportunities in addition to being involved in student chapters of prominent associations like ASCE, ACI, SEA and SEE.

 Participation in these and other groups give students the opportunity to engage with industry professionals and alumni and to compete with fellow students as part of specialized,